 - use of Medicare-subsidised services for GP, specialist attendances and other services

-- prescription medicines dispensed under the Pharmaceutical Benefits Scheme (PBS) or Repatriation Pharmaceutical Benefits Scheme (RPBS).
+- prescription medicines dispensed under the Pharmaceutical Benefits Scheme (PBS) or Repatriation Pharmaceutical Benefits Scheme (RPBS)

 Profile of the study population